Zobeda Khanom Chowdhury: Political activism

-Tamaddun Majlish founder Abul Kashem also sent a letter to Zobeda Khanom, expressing the Majlish's gratitude to her activism in Sylhet and giving her a sense of hope in response to the indecent media backlash.
+Tamaddun Majlish founder Abul Kashem also sent a letter to Chowdhury, expressing the Majlish's gratitude to her activism in Sylhet and giving her a sense of hope in response to the indecent media backlash.

-The Bengalis were outraged when Urdu was declared the state language of Pakistan at the Ramna Race Course Ground in Dhaka by Muhammad Ali Jinnah, the founder of Pakistan, and at the convocation ceremony of Dhaka University on 24 March.
+The Bengalis were outraged when Urdu was declared the state language of Pakistan at the Ramna Race Course Ground in Dhaka by Muhammad Ali Jinnah, the founder of Pakistan, and at the convocation ceremony of University of Dhaka on 24 March.
 In this time, Zobeda Khanom sent a letter to Jinnah requesting Bengali to be given status.
-Her son, Ahmed Kabir Chowdhury, a Dhaka University student, also took part in the language movement.
-He was severely injured during a police firing at a student protest on 21 February (now recognised as International Mother Language Day).
+Her son, Ahmed Kabir Chowdhury, a University of Dhaka student, also took part in the language movement.
+He was severely injured during a police firing at a student protest on 21 February (later recognised as International Mother Language Day).
 Zobeda Khanom was one of the many members of the Sylhet Regional All-Parties State Language Council.

 Death

-Zobeda Khanom died in Bangladesh in 1986.
+Chowdhury died in Bangladesh in 1986.